 Every month, SmartFunder will provide the Employer with a payroll adjustment file, on a date as specified by the Employer.
 This file pulls into the Employer’s payroll software, in the exact same manner as a medical aid contribution file.
 The employer only needs to import this file into their software and make one bulk payment for the total fees amount to SmartFunder.

-There is not cost!
+There is no cost!
 SmartFunder aims to provide this to employers at a budget neutral level, thereby offering a fantastic benefit to employees, at no additional cost to the employer.

 SmartFunder charges an administration fee for each beneficiary for whom we process payments.
 This is not a set fee, instead it is a sliding scale, based on an employee’s CTC.
-An employer has the choice to either pay this admin fee on behalf of the employee, or to have the employee pay the admin fee.
+An employer has the choice to either pay this administration fee on behalf of the employee, or to have the employee pay the administration fee.

 Yes, fees processed through SmartFunder decreases an employer’s Total Leviable Amount.
 An employer’s Skills Development Levy and Skills Development Target are linked to their leviable amount.
 A decrease in Total Leviable Amount would therefore have a direct impact on an employer’s levy and target.